mofosyne/QuickMathJS/readme.md

-# Math Calculator
+# QuickMathsJS-WebCalc : Quick MathJS Web Calculator

-A simple web-based calculator that supports mathematical expressions using math.js.
+A simple web-based calculator harnessing the power of math.js, featuring the unique := notation for intuitive free-form calculations.

 The calculator's main feature is the use of `:=` as an inline notation to display the result of a calculation immediately after the expression, eliminating the need for a separate results area.